poonamarora86/Coursera_Capstone/Report.md

 This project attempts to help you with identifying or narrowing down the search for the house according to your prefernces about the neighbourhood.
 For example, one might want to look at all areas which has proximity to pubs, cafes, public transport etc. This project attempts cluster areas based on your provided preferences/categories.
 We then print those clusters on the map to distinguish between areas.
 That should make it easy to choose a certain areas to look for and narrow down your search.

-**Stakeholders/Target Audience**: People who are looking to find house in London, especially the people who are starting their house search and has a certain prefrences in the mind.
+**Stakeholders/Target Audience**: People who are looking to find house in London, especially the people who are starting their house search and has certain preferences.

 Note that this project attempts to solve the first step of your house search only, not everything.
 Websites mentioned above are still relevant and should be seen as complimentary to this project.